AAII Asset Allocation Survey: Individual Investors Continue To Favor Equities In Portfolio Allocation

-Cash allocations declined by 0.2 percentage points, to 17.7%.
+Cash allocations declined by 0.2 percentage points to 17.7%.
 Cash allocations have registered below their historical average of 23.5% for the 62nd consecutive month.

-Stock and stock fund allocations declined by a very modest 0.3 percentage points, to 66.0%.
+Stock and stock fund allocations declined by a very modest 0.3 percentage points to 66.0%.
 January was the 46th consecutive month with equity allocations above their historical average of 60.6%.

-Bond and bond fund allocations increased 0.6 percentage points, to 16.4%.
+Bond and bond fund allocations increased 0.6 percentage points to 16.4%.
 The historical average is 15.9%.

 Last month's special question asked AAII members what, if any, allocation changes they expected to make this year.
-An equal percentage of respondents indicated that they planned to increase their allocation to equity and indicated that they were planning no change.
+An equal percentage of respondents indicated that they planned to increase their allocation to equity, and that they were planning no change.
 Around 27% of respondents said they were happy with their allocation and were not planning any change.
-Around 27% of the respondents noted that they were planning increasing their allocation to stocks and stock funds, while 12% were anticipating decreasing their allocation to equity.
-A total of 11% noted that they were going to increase their bond positions, while 5% of the individual investors indicated there were going to reduce their allocation to bonds and bond funds.
-A total of 13% of the respondents indicated that they were planning on increasing their cash allocation, while 6% noted that they would decrease their cash allocation.
+Around 27% of the respondents noted they were planning increasing their allocation to stocks and stock funds, while 12% were anticipating decreasing their allocation to equity.
+A total of 11% noted they were going to increase their bond positions, while 5% of the individual investors indicated they were going to reduce their allocation to bonds and bond funds.
+A total of 13% of the respondents indicated they were planning on increasing their cash allocation, while 6% noted they would decrease their cash allocation.

 Here is a sampling of the responses:

-- "I increased my exposure to stocks and reduced my cash as I don't see much value in holding cash other than for daily expenses and my emergency fund."
+- "I increased my exposure to stocks and reduced my cash, as I don't see much value in holding cash other than for daily expenses and my emergency fund."

 - "None; my overweighting in stocks is due to recent market increases.
 Over time, the allocations will normalize when the market goes through a correction."